How to Beat the Grizzlies in Three Easy Steps - Back Sports Page

 Though Taylor Jenkins probably preaches defensive habits to the teenagers bagging his groceries, he hasn’t quite instilled a system that keeps opponents away from the free throw line.
 Though his teams average the fifth-least fouls per game, the Grizzlies can still be reckless contesting shots, giving up the fifth-most free throws last season (around 25 per game).
 But Adam, you say, the Lakers only shot 19 free throws against Memphis.
 Surely that counts as some improvement.
 That notion comes crashing down when one considers that LA was unable to get to the line until 6:23 left in the second quarter.
 This means that over the rest of the game, the Grizzlies gave the Lakers free throws at a pace that would’ve yielded 30 free throws over a full game.

 How does one coax this out of such a defensive-minded team?
 My guess is that Frank Vogel started blasting Olivia Newton John in the second quarter hustle, as the Lakers got real physical real fast, often going the extra mile to ensure a friendly whistle.
-Watch as James extends his jump into Jonas Valanciunas here just to eliminate all ambiguity for the sideline official
+Watch as James extends his jump into Jonas Valanciunas here just to eliminate all ambiguity for the sideline official.

 Sometimes the best way to get points is also the easiest.
 After all, if you’re the defending champs, why make life any more difficult than it has to be?